dvrpc/crash-db/README.md

 ## Environment Variables

-Create a .env file. `port` is required but all else are optional.
+Create a .env file. `port` is required but others are optional.
 ```sh
 port=5437
 db="crash2"  # If you want something other than "crash", which is the default.